wclarkcito/Weather-Dashboard/README.md

 ## a weather app allowing the user to search for any city and pull up the current weather with the humidity as well as the UV index.
 A five day forecast is also included and displayed below the current weather.

+# Start

+## Right click on index.html file and select open with live server in Visual Studio Code.

 # Link to github repository

 ## https://github.com/wclarkcito/Weather-Dashboard